-Notify us of a sentinel event
+Report a sentinel event

 Why reporting sentinel events is important

-Listen to this interview with Alfred Health's Rural Urgent Care Nursing Capability Development Program, where SCV's Joanne Miller talks about the importance of reporting and learning from sentinel events.
+Watch this interview with Alfred Health's Rural Urgent Care Nursing Capability Development Program, where SCV's Joanne Miller talks about the importance of reporting and learning from sentinel events.

 What do we do with this information?

 Every sentinel event is an opportunity to learn and get better – not just at an individual health service, but across the healthcare system.